yourcontainer/challenge-simulation-api/README.md

         }
   ```

+  where the input parameters are:

+  - `geoState` is a 2 letter postal code for a state in the US (e.g. `"ca"` for California)
+  - `publisher` can be any name and represents a client publisher for the purposes of this exercise
+  - `timestamp` is the current time

 2) No `target` can receive more traffic per day than it allows.
 Here's an example `target` with max 10 accepts per day

   ```json